Skip to content

 Long working hours led to 745,000 deaths from stroke and ischemic heart disease in 2016, a 29 per cent increase from 2000, according to the latest estimates by the World Health Organization and the International Labour Organization.1 The number of people working long hours is increasing, and currently stands at nine per cent of the total population globally.
 This trend puts even more people at risk of work-related disability and early death.1

-Excessive sitting is believed to slow metabolism, impacting blood sugar regulation, blood pressure, fat metabolism, and leading to weaker muscles and bones.2 Figures show you are 38 per cent more likely to die prematurely if you sit for over 12 hours a day.3 Meanwhile, prolonged screen time causes eye strain and headaches and sitting too long leads to back and neck pain and joint issues (musculoskeletal problems).
+Excessive sitting is believed to slow metabolism, impacting blood sugar regulation, blood pressure and fat metabolism, and leading to weaker muscles and bones.2 Figures show you are 38 per cent more likely to die prematurely if you sit for over 12 hours a day.3 Meanwhile, prolonged screen time causes eye strain and headaches and sitting too long leads to back and neck pain and joint issues (musculoskeletal problems).

 Managers may lack skills needed to manage workload and stress.
 In fact, poor management can increase stress.